Norman Lebrecht: Early life and education

-Other books and broadcasts
+Journalism

+Following his graduation, from 1970 to 1972 Lebrecht worked at the Kol Yisrael news department, part of the Israel Broadcasting Authority.
+He returned to London in 1972, where he was a news executive at Visnews Ltd from 1973 to 1978.

+Beginning in 1982, he was a special contributor to The Sunday Times until 1991.

+In 1993 he became a music columnist for The Daily Telegraph in Britain, holding the post until 2002.

-His career as a novelist began in 2002 with The Song of Names (2002), a tale of two boys growing up in wartime London and the impact of the Holocaust.
-It was published in 2001, and went on to win the 2002 Whitbread Award for First Novel.
-Lebrecht won the award at the age of 54.
-Also in 2002 he was an arts columnist and assistant editor of the Evening Standard, writing a weekly column until 2015.
+In 2002 he was an arts columnist and assistant editor of the Evening Standard, writing a weekly column until 2015.
 Gilbert Kaplan wrote that "From his perch in London he has covered and uncovered the classical music world in his full-page weekly column in the Evening Standard which through the internet is must-reading around the world ... concentrating on reporting on the organizations and the people managing – or as he often sees it, mismanaging – the classical music world as well as the stars who dominate this culture.
 All this with a sensibility normally associated with a political reporter or even a police reporter.
 He was the first to predict the demise of the major classical record companies – now documented in his recently released book The Life and Death of Classical Music."

-From 2006 until 2016 he hosted The Lebrecht Interview ("Classical music critic Norman Lebrecht talks to major figures in the field"), also on BBC Radio 3.
-Lebrecht in 2007 launched his classical music blog Slipped Disc, for which he writes.
-It attracts over one million readers per month.
-He also wrote a monthly column for the culture magazine Standpoint, which ceased publication in 2021.